Spring 2022 Newsletter

 William Klein

 It has been more than two years since the start of the pandemic.
-For many of us, our professional and personal lives continue to evolve as we navigate work-life balance, the uncertainties of travel and return-to-office policies, and of course, the concern for the safety and well-being of our families, colleagues, and the public.
+For many of us, our professional and personal lives continue to evolve as we navigate work-life balance, the uncertainties of travel and return-to-office, and of course, the concern for the safety and well-being of our families, colleagues, and the public.
 NCI offers support to help the research community.
 The NCI COVID-19 Information for Cancer Researchers website and the NIH Nexus blog post, Reminder of COVID-19-Related Flexibilities for NIH Grants, are two excellent resources to help answer pandemic-related questions involving your research.

 The pandemic has highlighted some of the fragilities of our healthcare system and completely upended cancer screening and treatment for millions of people, likely resulting in thousands of excess cancer-related deaths in the coming years.
 It is through this lens that the President’s Cancer Panel developed its report, Closing Gaps in Cancer Screening: Connecting People, Communities, and Systems.
 After a year of stakeholder meetings, the panel chose to spotlight cancer screening as the anchor by which the National Cancer Program can make a significant impact in saving lives and reducing the burden of cancer.
 In early February, President Biden unveiled plans to reinvigorate the Cancer MoonshotSM with a White House commitment to “end cancer as we know it today.”
 The Biden-Harris Administration has set ambitious goals to reduce the death rate from cancer by at least 50 percent over the next 25 years and improve the experience of people and their families living with and surviving cancer.
 The timing for this announcement is auspicious given the sunsetting of the current Cancer Moonshot in 2023.
 Now that the President has signed the FY2022 Omnibus bill, NCI will receive a $353M (5.4%) increase and Cancer Moonshot funding of $194M.
 The allocation also includes $50M for the third year of the Childhood Cancer Data Initiative.
 The budget increase has allowed us to increase the pay lines for FY22, to 11th percentile for conventional R01s and 16th percentile for Early Stage Investigator R01s.
-You can find the details of the NCI FY2022 full-year funding policies on the Division of Extramural Activities (DEA) website.
+You can find the details of the NCI FY2022 full-year funding guidelines on the Division of Extramural Activities (DEA) website.

 As a reminder, feel free to manage your BRP newsletter subscription at any time, but we hope you find the information beneficial.
 If you’re on social media, follow us on Twitter at @NCIBehaviors.